 Update: The application period for the 2014 National Maritime Heritage grants is now closed.
 Please do not contact us to request the status of your application; applications are now under review and applicants will be notified of the results when they are available.
-Currently, we expect this to be mid- to late December.
+The Maritime Heritage Grant Panel will meet in mid-January and provide funding recommendations to the Secretary of the Interior.

 Approximately $1.7 million in National Maritime Heritage Grants for education or preservation projects were available for 2014.
 Proposals for grants were accepted from June 23 until September 23, 2014.
 Education projects could request $25,000-50,000 and preservation projects could request $50,000-200,000.
 Funding for Maritime Heritage Grants is competitive and requires a 1-to-1 match with non-Federal assets from non-Federal sources.
 Project grants are administered through the Maritime Heritage Program and State Historic Preservation Offices (SHPOs).